Cap-go/CLI/README.md

 - `--bundle [1.0.0]` to set the bundle version number of the file to upload.
 - `--iv-session-key [key]` to send a custom session key to the cloud.

 > ⭐️ External option help to unlock 2 cases: corporate with privacy concern, don't send the code to a third part and app bigger than 30 MB.
-With this setting, Capgo store only the link to the zip and send the link to all app
+With this setting, Capgo store only the link to the zip and send the link to all app.

 > 👀 Capgo cloud never look of what is in the link (for external option), or in the code when stored.

-> 🔑 You can add a second layer of security by using encryption, then Capgo will not be able to look or modify anything, it become zero-trust.
+> 🔑 You can add a second layer of security by using encryption, then Capgo will not be able to look or modify anything, it becomes zero-trust.

 Example of `package.json` for version
 ```json